Licensed Practical Nurse to Bachelors of Science in Nursing Program (LPN to BSN)

 2 credit hours

 Students continue to develop an understanding of pharmacological principles as related to nursing practice with application of pharmacokinetics and pharmacodynamics.
 Emphasis is placed on medications commonly encountered in the acute medical/surgical population.
-Prerequisite: All Nursing 200 level courses and BIO 366, Co-requisites: NUR 300
+Prerequisite Courses BIO 366: Pathophysiology Prerequisites All Nursing 200 level courses Co-Requisite Courses NUR 300: Acute Medical/Surgical Nursing

 8 credit hours

 This course focuses on the role of the professional nurse in caring for individuals with multi-system alterations.
 Students will integrate and expand on previously learned skills and theories.
 Students will have opportunities to apply principles of prioritization, delegation, and coordination of care as part of the interdisciplinary care team.
-Prerequisite: All Nursing courses through NUR 301, Co-requisite: NUR 304
+Prerequisites All Nursing courses through NUR 301 Co-Requisite Courses NUR 304: Multisystem Medical/Surgical Pharmacology

 NUR 304: Multisystem Medical/Surgical Pharmacology